thangaraja/searchandselect_angularjs/README.md

 Option             | Description
  ----------------- | ----------------------------
-selecteditem  | The item to be selected on load
+selecteditem  | The item to be selected on load (E.g country)
-values  | List of records
-totalRecords | Property which contains total records value onscroll | Path the method which calls the server method.
-Method should have the parameters searchKey, pagenumber
+values  | List of items to be shown in the dropdown result (E.g countries) totalRecords | Property which contains total records value (E.g totalRecords) onscroll | Method which calls the server method.
+Method should have the parameters searchKey, pagenumber (E.g getCountries) key | Defines the property that should be displayed to the user from objects

-In controller, setup the select options and object to hold the selected value:
+In controller, set the values for totalRecords,key, values:

 ```js
     appRoot.controller('indexCtrl', ['$scope', 'indexSvc', function ($scope, indexSvc) {